 - Bank account and routing number

 Tenants with a bad credit history may need to recruit a co-signer if they want a loan to help them move into an apartment.
-Landlords often require a much more money upfront from people with adverse history on their consumer report – the security deposit plus the first and last lease payment at minimum.
+Landlords often require a much more money upfront from people with adverse history on their consumer report – the security deposit plus the first and last lease payment at a minimum.